gis-ops/dbscan-clustering/README.md

         }
       }
     }
     return buttonsDisabled
   }

   render() {
-    // coming directly from our redux state const { places } = this.props
+    // places coming directly from our redux state const { places } = this.props

+    // another functional class component with a magnitude of props options
-    // another functional component which will be used multiple times const CustomButton = ({
+    // this component will be used multiple times in this application const CustomButton = ({
       content,
       circular,